tbaxx/PowerWrist-Documentation/README.md

     * The `nextPromptTitle` and `nextPromptMessage` are used if provided.
     * When the user proceeds, the app sends a `POST /` request.
 The selected integer, **formatted as a string**, becomes the last element in the `State` array sent to your backend.
 5.  **Location Input**:
-    * If a selected item has `nextPrompt: "location"`, the app attempts to access the user's current location (requesting permission if needed).
+    * If a selected item has `nextPrompt: "location"`, the app attempts to access the user's current location.
     * The `nextPromptTitle` and `nextPromptMessage` are used if provided.
     * If location access is granted and successful, the app shows the coordinate on a mini-map.
 When the user proceeds, the app sends a `POST /` request.
 The location, **formatted as a "latitude,longitude" string**, becomes the last element in the `State` array.
-    * If location access is denied or fails, the user cannot proceed down this path.
+    * If location access fails, the user cannot proceed down this path.
+6.  **Confirmation**:
+    * If a selected item has `nextPrompt: "confirm"`, the app displays a confirmation screen usually showing the text of the item that led to it, possibly with a custom `nextPromptTitle` or `nextPromptMessage`.
+    * When the user taps the "Next" button, the app sends a `POST /` request.
+An **empty string (`""`)** becomes the last element in the `State` array sent to your backend, representing the confirmation action.
+7.  **Multiple Choice Input**:
+    * If a selected item has `nextPrompt: "multiChoice"`, the app displays a list of choices provided by the backend (as the `Prompt` array in the response to the previous step).
+    * The `nextPromptTitle` and `nextPromptMessage` are used if provided.
+    * The user can select one or more items from the list.
+    * When the user proceeds (by tapping "Next" which appears after selecting at least one item), the app sends a `POST /` request.
+The IDs of the selected items, **sorted alphabetically and joined by an ampersand ('&')**, become the last element in the `State` array sent to your backend (e.g., "item1&item3&item4").
+    * **Important:** The *first* item in the `Prompt` array originally sent by the backend for the multi-choice screen defines the subsequent navigation path (its `nextPrompt`, `nextPromptTitle`, etc. are used), regardless of whether that specific first item was actually selected by the user.
+Your backend logic needs to account for receiving the multi-choice response (the '&'-separated string) when the `state` array includes the ID of that *first* multi-choice option.
-6.  **Error Handling**:
+8.  **Error Handling**:
     * If your backend cannot process the request or encounters an error, respond with an appropriate HTTP status code (e.g., `400 Bad Request` for invalid state, `500 Internal Server Error` for backend issues).
 The app will display a generic error message.

 ## Authentication